Console Light Web Monitoring Panel#

 Attention

-The widget requires setting the status_zone directive in a server or location context.
+Requires setting the status_zone directive in a server or location context.

 Total

-Total zones
+Total number of zones

 Problems